KatHicks/headline-news-tech-test/README.md

 * Run `$ npm test` to run the tests

 Note that you will need to have Node installed first.
 You can install this following the instructions [here](https://nodejs.org/en/)

+**Note that tests were all passing and should still pass but introducing the pagination logic slowed down the application so the tests are now timing out.**